17 Conditional probability and learning

 \[ \begin{aligned} &\mathrm{P}(U\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}T\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;helicopter;}\nonscript\:\vert\nonscript\:\mathopen{} \mathsfit{I}_{\text{H}}) = \mathrm{P}(U\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\nonscript\:\vert\nonscript\:\mathopen{} T\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;helicopter;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}\mathsfit{I}_{\text{H}}) \cdot \mathrm{P}(T\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;helicopter;}\nonscript\:\vert\nonscript\:\mathopen{} \mathsfit{I}_{\text{H}}) \\[3ex] &\quad\implies\quad \mathrm{P}(U\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\nonscript\:\vert\nonscript\:\mathopen{} T\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;helicopter;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}\mathsfit{I}_{\text{H}}) = \frac{ \mathrm{P}(U\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}T\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;helicopter;}\nonscript\:\vert\nonscript\:\mathopen{} \mathsfit{I}_{\text{H}}) }{ \mathrm{P}(T\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;helicopter;}\nonscript\:\vert\nonscript\:\mathopen{} \mathsfit{I}_{\text{H}}) } \end{aligned} \]

-We do have the joint probability for \(U\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\land T\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;helicopter;}\) that appears in the numerator of the fraction above.
+Let’s see how to calculate this.
+The agent already has the joint probability for \(U\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\land T\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;helicopter;}\) that appears in the numerator of the fraction above.
 The probability in the denominator is just a marginal probability for \(T\), and we know how to calculate that too from § 16.1.
-Finally we find
+So we find

 \[ \mathrm{P}(U\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\nonscript\:\vert\nonscript\:\mathopen{} T\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;helicopter;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}\mathsfit{I}_{\text{H}}) =\frac{ \mathrm{P}(U\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}T\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;helicopter;}\nonscript\:\vert\nonscript\:\mathopen{} \mathsfit{I}_{\text{H}}) }{ \sum_u\mathrm{P}(U\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}u \mathbin{\mkern-0.5mu,\mkern-0.5mu}T\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;helicopter;}\nonscript\:\vert\nonscript\:\mathopen{} \mathsfit{I}_{\text{H}}) } \]